“If you place a thing in the center of your life

-If you don’t plan it in, it’s way too easy for this not to happen for another week, another month.
+If you don’t plan this step, it’s way too easy for this not to happen for another week, another month or another year.

-These principles should be so fundamental to who you are that you could not imagine trying to live without these.
+These principles should be so fundamental to who you are that you could not imagine trying to live without them.

-For example, self improvement is a massive principle of mine, as is love and connection, independence, growth and freedom to choose.
-I’d be totally unhappy if I could not fulfill these.
+For example, self-improvement is a massive principle of mine, as is love and connection, independence, growth and freedom to choose.
+I’d be totally unhappy if I could not live these.

-But I can live without security (i.e. constant stability) and I’m not very big on tradition for tradition’s sake (if anything, I kick against it)
+But I can live without security (i.e. constant stability) and I’m not very big on tradition for tradition’s sake.

-But for you, these might be absolutely crucial to who you are.
+However, for you these might be absolutely crucial to who you are.

 It’s vital to think about why certain principles are important as well though.

-Just going through the process of questioning and interrogating what you think is important to you may help you get a bit clearer or reveal things you’d forgotten or didn’t even realise!
+Just going through the process of questioning and interrogating what you think is really fundamental, motives you and can help you get clearer or reveal things you’d forgotten or didn’t even realise.

-You can also make the mistake of dealing with difficulty and suffering through pleasures.
+You can also make the mistake of dealing with difficulty and suffering through pleasure.

 Pleasure is not the same as purpose.

-Fill the lack of satisfication with purpose not pleasure.
+Fill the lack of satisfaction with purpose, not pleasure.

-I think because really living your purpose can be really hard work.
-But it’s worth it.
+I think because really living your purpose can be really hard work, though it is worth it.

 You might not see the point immediately and there may not be immediate gratification.

-So we opt for pleasure which is easier, more immediate, and does not need as much effort, concentration or committment.
+It´s easy to opt for pleasure which might be instant and doesn´t need as much effort, concentration or commitment.

-You don’t really have to make tough choices or trade offs when it comes to pleasure.
+You don’t really have to make tough choices or difficult decisions when it comes to pleasure.

-Trust me, when it comes to finding and following a purpose, you do have to make real choices.
+When it comes to finding and following a purpose you do have to make real choices.